xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

   !
 ```

-### Verification in the Pipeline
+## Verification in the Pipeline

 Let us verify a few CLI commands and confirm the hardware programming.
+This command gives a quick information on the session configured in brief.

 ![Screenshot 2021-05-12 at 2.13.23 PM.png]({{site.baseurl}}/images/Screenshot 2021-05-12 at 2.13.23 PM.png)

-The below output gives different parameters of the BFD control packet which are mentioned in the earlier section.
+The below output gives a detailed output of the different parameters of the BFD control packet which we mentioned in the earlier section.
 We can see the source and destination values, the version, state, discriminator values and different flags being set or clear.
-We can also see the hardware offloaded values
+We can also see the hardware offloaded information and values.

 <div class="highlighter-rouge">
 <pre class="highlight">